 While the mushrooms are cooking, put one egg and one egg yolk into a bowl, with the Parmigiano and the cream beat together gently until you have a smooth mixture.

 Put a pot of water on to boil for the pasta. when it starts to boil add salt and bring to the boil again.
 Cook the pasta al dente according to the instructions on the packet.

-Add the mixture of eggs, cheese and cream to the mushrooms cooked in butter and mix ( but don’t cook it further).
+Just before the pasta is ready, add the mixture of eggs, cheese and cream to the mushrooms cooked in butter and mix ( but don’t cook it further).
 Add salt and pepper to taste.